ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

       `CICE <https://github.com/NOAA-EMC/CICE>`__ is a computationally efficient model for simulating the growth, melting, and movement of polar sea ice.
 It was designed as one component of a coupled atmosphere-ocean-land-ice global climate model.
 CICE has several interacting components, including a model of ice dynamics, a transport model that describes :term:`advection` of different state variables; and a vertical physics package called "Icepack".

    CMAQ
-      The Community Multiscale Air Quality Model (`CMAQ <https://www.epa.gov/cmaq/cmaq-models-0>`__, pronounced "cee-mak") is a numerical air quality model that predicts the concentration of airborne gases and particles and the deposition of these pollutants back to Earth's surface.
+      The `Community Multiscale Air Quality Model <https://www.epa.gov/cmaq/cmaq-models-0>`__ (CMAQ, pronounced "cee-mak") is a numerical air quality model that predicts the concentration of airborne gases and particles and the deposition of these pollutants back to Earth's surface.
 The purpose of CMAQ is to provide fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.
 CMAQ is an active open-source development project of the U.S. Environmental Protection Agency (EPA).
 Code is publicly availably at https://github.com/USEPA/CMAQ.

    CMEPS
-      The Community Mediator for Earth Prediction Systems (`CMEPS <https://github.com/NOAA-EMC/CMEPS>`__) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
+      The `Community Mediator for Earth Prediction Systems <https://github.com/NOAA-EMC/CMEPS>`__ (CMEPS) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
 It is currently being used in NCAR's Community Earth System Model (:term:`CESM`) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
 More information is available in the `CMEPS Documentation <https://escomp.github.io/CMEPS/versions/master/html/index.html>`__.

    cron
    cron job